kawamataryo/sky-follower-bridge/README.md

 6. Click the Follow button to follow them on Bluesky.

 ## 🔧 Troubleshooting
+- Please feel free to mention @kawamataryo.bsky.social on Bluesky.
+They will provide support to ensure the tool is functioning properly.
 - If you get the error "Error: Something went wrong. ...", **please reload the page** and then click on the extension icon again.

 ## 🚨 Limitations